The closest alternatives to Marzipan are Almond Paste, Coconut Paste, Chestnut Paste, Almond Butter, and Nut-Free Marzipan.

 What's more, it has a wonderfully creamy and rich texture that is both indulgent and filling.

-When it comes to taste, almond butter provides a sweet yet robust hint of almond flavor that carries well throughout the taste experience.
+Almond butter provides a sweet yet strong hint of almond flavor that carries well throughout the taste experience; for recipes that need a drier almond element, see ground almond substitute options.

 Classic marzipan can be substituted for almond butter in many recipes with great results.

-Adding these two components together in the same recipe can make it even more decadent, making your baked goods even more succulent.
+Adding these two components together in the same recipe can make it even more decadent, making your baked goods even more juicy.

 5 - Nut-Free Marzipan